 Machaba offers an exciting assortment of activities.
 Please note, a private vehicle must be booked for any party that includes a child or children aged under 6 years.
 Additionally, there’s a minimum age requirement of 12 years for walks and mokoro rides.

-Expertly guided game drives- The Khwai Private Reserve covers some 200,000 hectares of savanna, woodland, and waterways, combining to support an astonishing wealth of wildlife.
+Expertly guided game drives- Machaba is located in the Khwai Community Concession, which is a combination of savanna, woodland, and waterways that support an astonishing wealth of wildlife.
 It’s also located close to the Moremi Game Reserve and Chobe National Park.
 Vehicle safaris from camp take place during the morning and late afternoon into evening.
 You can look out for four of the Big Five – lion, leopard, elephant, and buffalo!
 The reserve’s smaller predators include cheetah, hyena, jackals, and wild dog, while other herbivore highlights consist of giraffe, zebra, and a lot of antelopes.
 There are loads of birds to see also.

 Walking safaris- This activity is available whenever an expert walking guide is in camp.
 It’s fantastic for safarists interested in learning about Khwai’s plants, insects, and birds in exquisite detail.